The Behavioral Health

 and Insurance Services, Inc.

 Nonstop is designed for employers with more than 50 employees on benefits and does not require carrier, provider, or insurance broker changes.
-If you have an upcoming health benefits renewal and you’d like to connect with Nonstop, simply click here to schedule a 30-minute introductory call or reach out to Lesley Brown Albright at email@example.com.
+If you have an upcoming health benefits renewal and you’d like to connect with Nonstop for a 45-minute introductory call, reach out to Lesley Brown Albright at firstname.lastname@example.org.

 Business Partners are organizations and individuals that provide quality services to Collaborative member agencies.